Everything on this page will become a problem the moment you do it correctly.

 Disruptions

-What follows works differently.
 These are not conditions for aliveness.
-They are specific ways of breaking a loop that is running too hard for anything subtler to reach it.
+They are ways of breaking a loop that is running too hard for anything subtler to reach it.
+Use them when a pattern is clearly running and stepping back has no traction.
+When the pattern is not running, put them down.

 Somatic Shock